ManuelePasini/slides-markdown/slides/digital_twins.md

 - Data is first written to an in-memory structure (MemTable), then moved to disk in batches in form of immutable SSTables.
 - Each SSTable gets a correspective index file (usually kept in-memory) that describes the keys and the offset in the table they can be found.
 - Whenever a given level is full, data is compressed and reorganized into the following level
+- Out-of-Place Updates and Deletes: updates and deletes are handled as new inserts, and are applied lazily to the base data.

 :::: {.columns}